jamesyoung-15/Bluebikes-Availability-Predictor/README.md

 ### API

 After building and training the model, I used Flask to create an API to deploy the model.
 The API takes the inputs needed for the model (ie. minute, hour, temperature, etc), feeds it to the model, and returns the forecasts.

+### Front-End

+Built a simple React application to display predictions from API as well as other data (eg. display EDA visualizations).

+### Deployment

+Used Docker to containerize the API and front-end, deployed with Terraform on AWS EC2 instance.